johnschriner/presentations/digitalocean.md

 Install the newest MySQL using apt-get:

         sudo apt-get install mysql-server
 You will be asked to create a root password.
-Make sure to remember it or place it in a password manager; we'll need the root password to create an account for MediaWiki.
+Make sure to remember it or place it in a password manager; we'll need the root password for setting up MediaWiki.

 MySQL service will start automatically but to check that the service has opened a port you can try: